Autonomous Mobile Robots & Automated Guided Vehicles

 Impact of AMRs and AGVs in a Warehouse setting

 AMRs and AGVs have the potential to offer significant benefits to warehouse operations.
 Alongside enhanced pick efficiency and worker safety, operations can become more agile to cope with sudden changes in stock or delivery requirements.
 The use of AMRs for example, offers simplified up-and-down scaling made possible through programme adjustments to the integrated software.
 For the SME market, the deployment of robotics within smaller warehouse facilities has begun to gain significant traction as the technology becomes more cost-effective to warrant investment.
-With tangible benefits across warehouse operations the use of AMRs and AGVs is set to escalate adding real value to the warehouse of the future through this phenomenally versatile and robust technology.
+With tangible benefits across warehouse operations, the use of AMRs and AGVs is set to escalate adding real value to the warehouse of the future through this phenomenally versatile and robust technology.

 author